infracost/docs/docs/getting_started.md

     </TabItem>
   </Tabs>

-2. Use our free hosted Cloud Pricing API by registering for an API key:
+2. Use our free Cloud Pricing API by registering for an API key:
     ```sh
     infracost register
     ```